-# Particle Systems - Emitters
+# Particle Component - Emitters

 The emitter of a particle system determines the way in which new particles are created.
 Your particle system needs at least one emitter to function.

-There are two types of emitters:
+There are three types of emitters:

-- Sphere Random: Spawns particles in a circular sphere around the origin of your particle system.
+- Sphere random: Spawns particles in a circular sphere around the origin of your particle system.

-- Box Random: Spawns particles in a rectangle around the origin of your particle system.
+- Box random: Spawns particles in a rectangle around the origin of your particle system.

 # Offset